digitalcytometry/cytospace/README.md

 ```
 ### Important, please note:
 1. While `cytospace` can be run from any path and folder, the path to `get_cellfracs_seuratv3.R` must be specified in the command.
-2. We use `Seurat v3` for estimating cell fractions, and is installed as part of the CytoSPACE environment.
+2. We use `Seurat v3` for estimating cell fractions, and this installed as part of the CytoSPACE environment.
 If you want to run other analyses using more recent versions of Seurat after running CytoSPACE, for example Seurvat v4, make sure to first __deactivate the CytoSPACE environment__ once you are done running CytoSPACE.
 This is done using the command `deactivate cytospace`.

 ## Running CytoSPACE
 CytoSPACE can be called from the command line from any folder using `cytospace`.
 Examples on how to run CytoSPACE are provided in the section "Example datasets for running CytoSPACE" below.